Tetiana-KET/online-learning-platform/README.md

 - Each slide has an individual progress bar indicating the remaining time before the next slide.
 - Progress bars reset upon manual navigation.

-4. Pause on Hover:
+4. Pause on Hover/touch for mobile:

-- When hovering over the slider, autoplay and progress indicators pause.
+- When hovering over the slider (or touching on mobile devices), autoplay and progress indicators pause.
-- On mouse leave, autoplay resumes from where it left off.
+- On mouse leave (touchend for mobile), autoplay resumes from where it left off.

 5. Responsive Design: